tiacsys/bridle/boards/jsed/picoboy/doc/index.rst

 .. rubric:: LVGL Basic Sample

-Displays “Hello World!” in the center of the screen and a counter at the bottom which increments every second using the LVGL module on top of the :ref:`Display driver API <zephyr:display_api>`.
+Displays “Hello World!” in the center of the screen and a counter at the bottom which increments every second using the LVGL module on top of the :zephyr:ref:`Display driver API <display_api>`.
 See also Zephyr sample:
-:zephyr:code-sample:`zephyr:lvgl`.
+:zephyr:code-sample:`lvgl`.

 .. zephyr-app-commands::
    :app: zephyr/samples/subsys/display/lvgl